mdn/content/files/en-us/web/css/filter_effects/using_filter_effects/index.md

 | {{cssxref("filter-function/saturate", "saturate()")}}       | {{cssxref ("&lt;number&gt;")}} or {{cssxref("&lt;percentage&gt;")}} | `0`         | `100%`     | `1`                  | `saturate(100%)`                      |
 | {{cssxref("filter-function/sepia", "sepia()")}}             | {{cssxref("&lt;number&gt;")}} or {{cssxref("&lt;percentage&gt;")}}  | `0`         | `100%`     | `0`                  | `sepia(0%)`                           |

 The minimum value allowed is included for filter functions that have a minimum value.
-Including a value less than the minimum value for any filter function invalidates the entire property declaration, not just the invalid function in the comma-separated list.
+Including a value less than the minimum value for any filter function invalidates the entire property declaration, not just the offending filter function in the comma-separated list.

-A maximum effect value can be exceeded.
+The maximum effect value can be exceeded.
 Including a value greater than the listed maximum value is valid, but it does not increase the effect over the listed maximum value.
 In other words, the effect on the element will look the same as when the maximum effect value is set.
-For example, setting `sepia(400%)` in the [Basic example](#basic_example) will produce the same effect as `sepia(100%)`, the maximum value.
+For example, setting `sepia(400%)` in the [sepia example](#applying_sepia_filter_effect) will produce the same effect as `sepia(100%)`, the maximum value.

 The default value is a value that creates no effect.
-While they create no effect, they are the initial interpolation value and offer an example of how the value can be set.
-They provide a gauge between the minimum value allowed and the maximum effect value.
+While these values create no effect, they are the initial interpolation value and offer an example of how the value can be set.
+These default values provide a gauge between the minimum value allowed and the maximum effect value.

 ## Applying filter effects

-The `filter` and `backdrop-filter` properties accept a filter function list, which may contain one or more `<filter-function>`s, the default keyword `none`, or an SVG filter using the `url()` syntax.
+The `filter` and `backdrop-filter` properties accept a filter function list, which may contain one or more `<filter-function>`s, the default keyword `none`, or an [SVG filter using the `url()`](#using_svg_filters) syntax.

 ### Applying sepia filter effect